coredataengineers/CDE-BOOTCAMP/12_apache_kafka/02-Installing-Kafka.md

 ## Prerequisites
 To run this quick start, you will need Git, Docker Desktop, and Docker Compose installed on a computer with a supported Operating System.
 Make sure you have Docker Desktop running.

-## Windows
+## Windows Users
 To set up your Confluent Kafka cluster on Windows, click [here](https://www.confluent.io/blog/set-up-and-run-kafka-on-windows-linux-wsl-2/)

-## Mac
+## Mac/Linux Users
-From a Git/Bash terminal

 **Step 1: Download and start Confluent Platform**
 In this step, you start by cloning a GitHub repository.
 This repository contains a Docker compose file and some required configuration files.
 The docker-compose.yml file sets ports and Docker environment variables such as the replication factor and listener properties for Confluent Platform and its components.
-To learn more about the settings in this file, see Docker Image Configuration Reference for Confluent Platform.
+To learn more about the settings in this file, see [Docker Image Configuration Reference for Confluent Platform](https://docs.confluent.io/platform/current/installation/docker/config-reference.html#config-reference).

 Clone the Confluent Platform all-in-one example repository, for example: